dams333/lib-unit/README.md

 - To check non protected malloc, call `start_malloc_breaker` just after the `start_malloc_catcher` and stop it with `stop_malloc_breaker` just before the `stop_malloc_catcher_and_print_leaks`
 - If the test crash with `malloc breaker` ans the same test doesn't crash without.
 That's you have a non protected malloc
 - You can use  `stop_malloc_catcher` to stop checking the malloc without checking the leaks
+- To use malloc tests, you need to compile the executable with `-ldl -rdynamic`
 # Examples
 ## Basic
 This is what your main could look like: